OPERA-Cal-Val/DSWx-Requirement-Verification/README.md

 4. `python -m ipykernell install --user --name --dswx_val`
 5. `pip install .` or for development `pip install -e .`

 Explore the notebooks using jupyter lab.
-It's *imperative* to run jupyter through the correct environment so that jupytext will be able to load the percent files as notebooks.
+It's *important* to run jupyter through the correct environment so that jupytext will be able to load the percent files as notebooks.

 ## Latex